-Where the terms and conditions of the MEP cooperative agreement differ from the Center's required plans (see Section 5), the terms and conditions of the MEP Cooperative Agreement shall prevail.
-The terms and conditions of an MEP cooperative agreement shall be applied by NIST in the following order of precedence: Federal laws (e.g. 15 USC 278k); Federal regulations (e.g. 2 CFR part 200, 15 CFR part 290); Special Award Conditions (SACs); Hollings MEP General Terms and Conditions; Department of Commerce Financial Assistance Award Standard Terms and Conditions; Federal Register notice and Announcement of Federal Funding Opportunity pursuant to which the MEP cooperative agreement was originally issued by NIST; Federal and Department of Commerce policies applicable to Federal financial assistance awards, the Center's required plans; and lastly, the technical plan submitted by the Center with its request for NIST MEP funding.
-The Non-Federal Entity is obligated to bring to the attention of the NIST Grants Officer any perceived differences between the terms and conditions of the MEP Cooperative Agreement and the Center's required plans.
+Where the Center's required plans (see Section 5) are inconsistent with the terms and conditions of the MEP cooperative agreement, the terms and conditions of the MEP cooperative agreement shall prevail.
+The terms and conditions of an MEP cooperative agreement shall be applied by NIST in the following order of precedence: Federal laws (e.g., 15 U.S.C.
+278k, as amended; Federal regulations (e.g., 2 C.F.R. part 200, 15 C.F.R. part 290); SACs; these MEP General Terms and Conditions; Department of Commerce Financial Assistance Award Standard Terms and Conditions; the Federal Register notice and Announcement or Notice of Federal Funding Opportunity pursuant to which the MEP cooperative agreement was originally issued by NIST; Federal and Department of Commerce policies applicable to Federal financial assistance awards, the Center's required plans; and lastly, the technical plan submitted by the Center with its request for NIST MEP funding.
+The Non-Federal Entity is required to bring to the attention of the NIST Grants Officer any perceived differences between the terms and conditions of the MEP cooperative agreement and the Center's required plans.
+The NIST Grants Officer is the ONLY authorized agent at NIST with the authority to bind the Federal Government to a financial assistance award and to take actions to amend, suspend, and terminate the Award.